jorgegv/jsp/doc/ENGINE.md

   - Mark as dirty the DTT cells corresponding to the sprite position

-  - Mark as dirty also the cells corresponding to the previous position

-At this point, the sprites have been drawn in order (whatever your order is), the DTT contains the dirty cells ythat need to be redrawn, and the DRT contains the pointers to the contents to be drawn.
+At this point, the sprites have been drawn in order (whatever your order is), the DTT contains the dirty cells that need to be redrawn, and the DRT contains the pointers to the contents to be drawn.

 ## WORKFLOW FOR REDRAWING THE SCREEN